-Saturn seen at last not as a picture taken by someone else and printed in a magazine or a book; an image passed on and fobbed off as the real deal.
-Not a drawing or a painting, a sketch or a story, but Saturn itself.
+Saturn seen at last, not as a picture taken by someone else and printed in a magazine or a book; an image passed on and fobbed off as the real deal.
+Not as a drawing or a painting, a sketch or a story, but as Saturn itself.
 And not Saturn with a ring around it, but Saturn with multiple rings that you could see with your own eye; Saturn streaked with colored bands of gas that wrapped across the surface of the planet.
 Saturn seen with the naked eyes.
 My eyes.

 Saturn.
 Right there in the exact center of the sky.

 This can work, but more often than not you are simply seeing things that are new versions of other things, but not Firsts.
-Firsts are rare because once you’ve had them, everything like them that comes along later are simply seconds; sometimes better than the Firsts, but seconds all the same, and you make you peace with that.
+Firsts are rare because once you’ve had them, everything like them that comes along later are simply seconds; sometimes better than the Firsts, but seconds all the same, and you make your peace with that.

 First love, first car, first child…. these are the pearls of great price on the string of your life and that’s why you remember them and cherish them.
 And you use them up, one at a time.
-Although they came in a cascade at the start, they become more rare as the road winds on.
+Although they came in a cascade at the start, they become rare as the road winds on.
 When you get one, especially when you don’t expect it, it makes you take a break by the side of the road to make sure you remember and value the gift.

 The moments after Saturn first swam into focus were like that.
-Absent repeating some varieties of dubious experience, I’d thought I was immune to actually feeling something intellectual that can only be described as a physical thrill, but I was wrong.
+Absent repeating some varieties of dubious experiences, I’d thought I was immune to actually feeling something intellectual that can only be described as a physical thrill, but I was wrong.

-As I gazed on Saturn I felt everything I had ever read, or seen or thought about the planet come racing back out of places in my mind long discarded or left behind with a jolt.
-The books read in childhood, the films seen, the cornball space operas like “Tom Corbett, Space Cadet” or “Space Patrol” that were the most essential part of my childhood’s television hours, all the fact and the fantasy, the lectures and the lessons in which Saturn figured came tumbling up out of my memory at a rate of speed I hadn’t thought possible.
+As I gazed at Saturn I felt everything I had ever read, seen, or thought about the planet come racing back out of places in my mind long discarded or left behind with a jolt.
+The books read in childhood, the films seen, the cornball space operas like “Tom Corbett, Space Cadet” or “Space Patrol” that were the most essential part of my childhood’s television hours, all the fact and all the fantasy, the lectures and the lessons in which Saturn figured came tumbling up out of my memory at a rate of speed I hadn’t thought possible.
 And my body felt as if something had reached effortlessly out across two billion miles and run an electrical charge right down the center of my spine.

 I imagine this is what people mean when they talk about a conversion experience.. a sharp, clear moment when faith becomes real, becomes concrete.
-If your god has become science, there’s nothing like a big hit of real science to make you rethink what you think you know about God.
+If your god has become Science, there’s nothing like a big hit of real science to make you rethink what you think you know about God.

-It’s easy to say, “Well, of course Saturn was really there.
+It’s easy to say, “Well, of course, Saturn was really there.
 Everyone told you it was and showed you the pictures for decades.
 Did you think they were kidding you?
 Did you think it was all some sort of nifty mural painted on a black backdrop and that sooner or later it was all going to be turned around to see that, well, we were just kidding?”